Research & Publications

 This paper contributes to the study of social change by considering boundary work as a dimension of cultural change.
 Drawing on the computer-assisted qualitative analysis of 73 formal speeches made by Donald Trump during the 2016 electoral campaign, we argue that his political rhetoric, which led to his presidential victory, addressed the white working class's concern with their declining position in the national pecking order.
 He addressed this group's concern by raising their moral status, that is, by (1) emphatically describing them as hard-working Americans who are victims of globalization; (2) voicing their concerns about ‘people above’ (professionals, the rich, and politicians); (3) drawing strong moral boundaries toward undocumented immigrants, refugees, and Muslims; (4) presenting African Americans and (legal) Hispanic Americans as workers who also deserve jobs; (5) stressing the role of working-class men as protectors of women and LGBTQ people.
 This particular case study of the role of boundary work in political rhetoric provides a novel, distinctively sociological approach for capturing dynamics of social change.

 Adler, Laura* and Elena Ayala-Hurtado.* “A Little Help from My Friends?
-Navigating the Tension between Social Capital and Meritocracy in the Job Search.”
-(Second R&R at Administrative Science Quarterly) (equal authorship)
+Navigating the Tension between Social Capital and Meritocracy in the Job Search through Situational Alignment.” (forthcoming at Administrative Science Quarterly) (equal authorship)

-Ciocca-Eller, Christina and Elena Ayala-Hurtado. “‘I’m Not One to Judge’: Assessing Resistance to Formal Education through Student Perceptions of College Dropout.”
-(R&R at Social Problems)
+Ciocca Eller, Christina and Elena Ayala-Hurtado. “‘I’m Not One to Judge’: Student Perceptions of College Dropout in a Schooled Society.”
+(Revise and Resubmit at Sociology of Education)

 Under Review